Skip to content

 Post Submission

-• If you are participating in a credit-bearing program, register for the required classes
+• If you are participating in a credit-bearing program, register for the required classes.

-NOTE: All post-submission tasks must be completed by given deadline, or your spot on the trip will be forfeited
+NOTE: All post-submission tasks must be completed by given deadline, or your spot on the trip will be forfeited.

 Pre-Departure

-11. Attend your program leader’s pre-departure sessions
+• Attend your program leader’s pre-departure sessions and complete the OIE’s Pre-Study Abroad Self-Assessment.

 While Abroad